manishkhadka13/DSA/README.md

 # DSA
-Hands on practice on data structure and algorithms using pythom
+Hands on practice on data structure and algorithms using python